Jaap van Praag

+Before World War II, Van Praag was a socialist and pacifist activist.
+As a Jew, he went into during the Nazi occupation of the Netherlands.

 Van Praag was one of the first professors in Humanist studies in University of Leiden (1964–1979).
 He played a major role in the founding of the International Humanist and Ethical Union and was its chairman from inception in 1952 until 1975.

 Name confusion

 There is another Jaap van Praag, his namesake, a football administrator and former chairman of local football club Ajax Amsterdam with whom he is often confused.
 Both were around the same age (born 1911 and 1910), both born in Amsterdam and both survived the war hiding in the city.
 In addition both played a role in broadcasting for the VARA.